Barsonax/Singularity/README.md

 Support me by buying a beer [![Beerpay](https://img.shields.io/beerpay/Barsonax/Singularity.svg)](https://beerpay.io/Barsonax/Singularity)

 ### Licensing
-Licensed under AGPL however this might not be fit for all commercial works as it requires you to open source your work.
+Licensed under AGPL however this might not be fit for all commercial works as it requires you to open source your work if you modify Singularity.
 If you require a different license please contact me.